Ameba-AIoT/ameba-iot-docs/amebadplus/en/application_note/power_save/src/power_save.rst

 In some situations, the system needs to keep awake to receive certain events; otherwise, events may be missed when the system is in sleep mode.
 An idea of wakelock is introduced in that the system cannot enter sleep mode if some module is holding the wakelock.

-Wakelock is a 32-bit map.
+The Wakelock is a 32-bit map.
 Each module has its own bit in the wakelock bit map (see enum `PMU_DEVICE`).
 Users can also add the wakelock in the enum.

 - If the wakelock bit map equals zero, it means that there is no module holding the wakelock.